Q: What is your current role, and how did you get there?

 Q: What lessons did you learn from your industry training?

 I learnt to bring what I had learnt theoretically into practice, and the industry training enhanced my ability to think on my feet.
-Studying at a university that specialises in the hotel industry gave me a substantial advantage in understanding the industry from the inside.
+Studying at a higher education that offers bachelors and masters degrees that specialises in the hotel industry gave me a substantial advantage in understanding the industry from the inside.

 Q: What would be your advice to someone considering studying at ICMS?